 So, my running friend, are you ready?
 Take a deep breath, lace up those running shoes, and let’s embark on this epic comeback adventure.

 How To Start Running Again After A long Break

 So, you’re ready to dust off those running shoes and hit the pavement again after a long hiatus?
 That’s fantastic!
 But let’s be real, my friend, getting back into the running game after an extended break is no easy stroll through the park.
 However, fear not, because I’m here to guide you through the process and get you back on track.

 Start Small After a Long Break

-For example, if you are used to running a 10-miler without breaking a sweat, then run 3 to 5 miles at a slow and controlled pace.
+If you used to effortlessly breeze through a 10-mile run, let’s dial it back a bit.
+Start with a humble 3 to 5 miles at a slow and controlled pace.

 Commit to a 15 to 20-minute short runs, three times for one week.